CristianMontoya98/weather-app-web/README.md

 # ☁️ Weather web app
-Weather project to see local and international weather:
+Weather project to see local and international weather, in this app you can:
-- 📋 All my front end projects.
+- 🏠 See the local weather without search.
+- 🌎 Search the weather of othr cities in the world

 ## 🛠️ Tech stack